 top of page

-The U.S. Trade and Development Agency (USTDA) is excited to host the U.S.–Africa Grid Resiliency Workshop, taking place in Cape Town, South Africa, in Spring 2026.
-This high-impact event will bring together leading U.S. and African power sector stakeholders for a unique opportunity to forge partnerships, exchange knowledge, and drive innovation in grid resiliency.
+The U.S. Trade and Development Agency (USTDA) is convening a U.S.–Africa Grid Security Workshop in Cape Town, South Africa, in Fall 2026.
+This high-impact event will bring together leading U.S. and African power sector stakeholders for a unique opportunity to forge partnerships, exchange knowledge, and drive innovation in grid security.

 The workshop will serve as a platform to showcase cutting-edge U.S. technologies, share best practices, and explore financing mechanisms tailored to advance transformative energy projects across Africa.
 Participants will gain valuable insights into project preparation resources and strategies for developing modern, efficient, and resilient energy infrastructure.

-As the culmination of the U.S.–Africa Grid Resiliency Event Series, this workshop promises unparalleled networking opportunities and actionable solutions to tackle Africa's energy challenges while unlocking lucrative business opportunities.
+As the culmination of the U.S.–Africa Grid Security Industry Engagements, this workshop promises unparalleled networking opportunities and actionable solutions to tackle Africa's energy challenges while unlocking lucrative business opportunities.
 Don’t miss this unparalleled opportunity to explore partnerships, share expertise, and drive the development of resilient energy infrastructure across the continent.

 U.S. - Africa Grid Resiliency Workshop Agenda